 4.Performance and Scalability

-Although multiple tenants shares the same resources and hardware utilization is also higher on average, it is necessary to make sure that all the tenants utilize these resources as per their requirements.
-Hence, application has to be highly scalable and must perform well with the provided resources.
-In general terms, if one tenant obstructs major portion of the resource, then performance of all other tenants will not be affected in any way.
-Scalability and Performance can be tested using performance tools like JMeter, Load Runner.
+Although multiple tenants share the same resources and hardware utilization is also higher on average, it is necessary to make sure that all the tenants utilize these resources as per their requirements.
+Hence, the application has to be highly scalable and must perform well with the provided resources.
+In general, terms, if one tenant obstructs major portion of the resource, the performance of all other tenants will not be affected in any way.
+Scalability and Performance can be tested using performance testing tools like JMeter, Load Runner.

 6.Security & Privacy Testing

 Since in Multi-Tenancy is based on sharing resources, it is required to ensure the security, accessibility and privacy concerns.
 Data must be secure and private among all other tenants.
-Multi-Tenant application must ensure that tenants have access only their own data.
-Application should be tested by accessing/ simulating users of different tenants with different sets of privileges.
-Preventing SQL injection and testing cookies is another point to be included as a part of security testing of multi-tenant application.
+The multi-tenant application must ensure that tenants have access only their own data.
+The application should be tested by accessing/ simulating users of different tenants with different sets of privileges.
+Preventing SQL injection and testing cookies is another point to be included as a part of security testing of the multi-tenant application.
 Rapid addition of new features to the application to meet the new customer demands will bring a risk of security/ performance issue.
 Data encryption should be thoroughly tested to ensure data security among different/ multiple tenants.
-Proper Authentication and Authorization mechanisms should be used and tested in multi-tenant application to make is highly secure.
+Proper Authentication and Authorization mechanisms should be used and tested in multi-tenant application to make are highly secure.

 7.Simulating live upgrade testing

-Another unique challenge while testing a multi-tenant application is to ensure that the live upgrades with zero-to-minimum down time.
-This may get complicated as someone might be accessing the application when application is getting upgraded.
-It is always required to prepare a proper deployment strategy & plan and this strategy should be tested on staging environment by QC.
-Deployment strategy should always be prepared by the shared efforts of Development team, QC and Client.
+Another unique challenge while testing a multi-tenant application is to ensure that the live upgrades with zero-to-minimum downtime.
+This may get complicated as someone might be accessing the application when the application is getting upgraded.
+It is always required to prepare a proper deployment strategy & plan and this strategy should be tested on a staging environment by QC.
+Deployment strategy should always be prepared by the shared efforts of the Development team, QC and Client.

-To have a better understanding on user-centered approach in product development, you can read our blog post Why Digital Product Development Must Rely Upon a User-Centered Design Approach.
+To have a better understanding of the user-centered approach in product development, you can read our blog post Why Digital Product Development Must Rely Upon a User-Centered Design Approach.